skanwal/Play/ggplot/ggplot.md

 * line type

 Scales are modified with a series of functions using a scale_<aesthetic>_<type> naming scheme.
 Try typing scale_<tab> to see a list of scale modification functions.

+*Common Scale Arguments*

+The following arguments are common to most scales in ggplot2:

+* name: the first argument gives the axis or legend title
+* limits: the minimum and maximum of the scale
+* breaks: the points along the scale where labels should appear
+* labels: the labels that appear at each break

+Specific scale functions may have additional arguments; for example, the `scale_color_continuous` function has arguments `low` and `high` for setting the colors at the low and high end of the scale.